Committees of the Scottish Parliament

 Committees play a more prominent role in the functioning of the Scottish Parliament than in many other comparable parliamentary systems.
 Partly this is intended to curb executive dominance, partly to empower backbench members as they carry out the work of scrutinising government, partly to encourage public and expert involvement, and partly due to the unicameral nature of the Scottish Parliament, meaning there is no revising chamber.

 Some key committees, known as Mandatory committees, are required by the Scottish Parliament's Standing Orders and are established at the beginning of each session and their remits determined by parliamentary rules.
 Subject committees deal with a particular subject or area.
 Many of these Subject committees have been in place in one form or another since the formation of the Scottish Parliament, while others are quickly created and disbanded as circumstances require.
 A third type of committee may also be established to consider particular issues or pieces of legislation, especially private bills that have been submitted to parliament.

 Committees usually have between five and ten MSPs as members, who are selected to reflect the balance of the political parties in parliament as a whole.
 Committee meetings are held in the committee rooms of the Scottish Parliament Building when parliament is sitting.
 Committees may also choose to meet at other locations throughout Scotland.

 Conveners Group

 The Conveners Group is not a committee in the ordinary sense, but is a forum where committee conveners meet to discuss the operation of committees and to liaise with other parliamentary bodies.
 The Conveners Group makes recommendations regarding the scheduling of committee business in the debating chamber and has the authority to allow committee meetings to take place in locations other than the Scottish Parliament Building.
 The Conveners Group is chaired by the Presiding Officer or their deputy.

 Current committees

 Mandatory

-Mandatory committees are set down under the Scottish Parliament's Standing Orders, which govern their remits and proceedings.
+Mandatory committees are set up under the Scottish Parliament's Standing Orders, which govern their remits and proceedings.
 Mandatory committees are established at the beginning of each parliamentary session.